LioujyLab/LioujyLab.github.io/team.markdown

 Dr. Liou is originally from Taiwan.
 He received his medical degree from National Taiwan University and completed his pediatric residency at National Taiwan University Children’s Hospital.
 Dr. Liou then moved to the US and earned his doctorate in neurophysiology from Columbia University.
 He then completed his anesthesiology residency at NewYork-Presbyterian/Weill Cornell Medical Center and his pediatric anesthesiology fellowship at the University of Washington/Seattle Children’s Hospital.

-# The Visiting Neurosurgical Surgeon: Shiqiang Wu
+# The Visiting Neurosurgeon: Shiqiang Wu

 ![Jyun-you Liou](jpgs/wsq2.jpg)
 *Dr. Shiqiang Wu, Neurosurgical Surgeon*